gutomotta/fj.sh/README.md

 # Utils

 `fj.sh` includes a small set of built-in utilities designed to facilitate the development of shell scripts.
-All utilities are automatically imported and available in any task you define.
+All utilities are automatically imported and available for any task you define.

-Please note that using such utilities will break the property of your fj.sh file of being copy-pasteable for non-fj.sh users.
-In other others, using any of those utilities will require anyone willing to run your fj.sh tasks to either have fj.sh installed or make changes to your script before pasting it into their shell.
+Please note that using such utilities will break the property of your fj.sh file being copy-pasteable for non-fj.sh users.
+In other words, using any of those utilities will require anyone willing to run your fj.sh tasks to either have fj.sh installed or make changes to your script before pasting it into their shell.
 That said, this is an opt-in feature, so feel free to ignore it if you prefer to keep your tasks more pure shell.